Frothing at the mouth, a dwarf slams his helmet into the face of his drow foe, then turns to drive his armored elbow into the gut of another.

 You have trained and adopted styles of fighting as your specialties.
 For each theme you know that has fighting styles, you learn one of the fighting styles from that theme.
 You can learn additional fighting styles from themes you know with a Combat Ability.

-As a bonus action on your turn, you use one of the fighting styles you know.
+As an action on your turn, you use one of the fighting styles you know.
 You can only have one style active at a time and it remains active until you finish a short or long rest or until you use another style.

 You are deadly on the battlefield.